jakesiegel/RNASeq_cell_cycle/README.md

 - Finally, compare the pre-trained and final models to identify edges and nodes that are differently weighted in the different populations.

 Current status:
+All work is still in the exploratory notebooks.
+Minimal refactoring has been done so far.

 The supervised classifier is not performing as well as desired.
-I am investigating unsupervised clustering to see if cytometric cell cycle staging is the best way to classify the data
+Correctly tuning the models are challenging.
+I think this is mostly due to the fact that the Karlsson data set is small.
+I think I have an idea to make the modeling more stable to allow for better tuning, but I want to check if the labels are the correct way to classify this data.
+To do that, I am investigating unsupervised clustering to see if cytometric cell cycle staging gives a natural clustering of transcription.

-The ARCHS4 data is processed using Kallisto and a more recent annotation than the Karlsson paper used.
+The ARCHS4 data is all processed using Kallisto and a more recent annotation than the Karlsson paper used.
 Before deploying, I will need to reprocess that fasta files so that all the data is preprocessed consistently.
+This is fortunate because, unlike STAR, I can run kallisto locally.

 Project Organization